 We’d been had, plain and simple

 One early morning, we got up early to watch the men get the steam engine ready for the day’s work.
 Overnight, the engine had cooled down so now they could clean out the ashes.
 They then opened the front of the engine and swabbed out all the flue tubes that went through the heart of the engine.

-They put kindling in the firebox, started the fire, added coal and filled the boiler and water tank.
+They put kindling in the firebox, started the fire, added coal, and filled the boiler and water tank.
 Then they proceeded to oil and grease the machine.
-In about an hour, steam was coming up and some was released up the smoke stack to create more draft.
+In about an hour, steam was coming up and some were released up the smoke stack to create more draft.

 Meanwhile, early bundle wagons had arrived in the field.
 If shocks were still damp, they were scattered about to speed the drying process.
 Back at the engine, steam was coming up as they needed pressure to blow the whistle.
 As was the custom, the engineer would blow a long whistle to signal the bundle wagons that they were ready to thresh.